ohreally24/ohreally24/README.md

 - 🌱 I’m currently learning in what areas of IT to get into.
 I have a strong preference towards front-end development and UI/UX design.

-- 🔭 I’m currently doing an internship in RPA.

 - ⚡ Fun fact: My username is how you would say my name :)

 <!--